Akash-Ahir/90DaysOfDevOps/2026/day-58/day-58-metrics-hpa.md

 **Verify:** Which pod is using the most CPU right now?
-  - kube-apiserver-devops-cluster-control-plane using the most cpu right now
+  - The `kube-apiserver-devops-cluster-control-plane` Pod was using the highest CPU at the time of observation.

 ---